jefdonmar/HW7/Readme.md

-IWBAT

-Understand functions
-Understand how to break down a simple problem Understand what Arrays are
+In this project, I used my understanding of JS as the time to solve simple functions, break down a simple problem and also understand what arrays are and their usages in coding.

+I hope you enjoy !